kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_02_female_garden.md

 # Chapter 2: The Female Garden
 ## Basic Anatomy — Know Your Own Body

----

-### A Little Story
+## A Little Story

 Priya was 26 years old and married for two years.

-One day at the clinic, the lady doctor asked: *"Where exactly does it hurt?"*
+One day at the clinic, the lady doctor asked: "Where exactly does it hurt?"

-Priya pointed vaguely downward. *"There... you know... that area."*
+Priya pointed vaguely downward.
+"There... you know... that area."

-*"Can you be more specific?
+"Can you be more specific?
 The vulva?
 The vaginal opening?
-Near the urethra?"*
+Near the urethra?"

 Priya blushed.
 She had no idea what any of those words meant.

-*"I never learned,"* she whispered.
+"I never learned," she whispered.

-The doctor smiled kindly. *"You're not alone.
-Let me show you."*
+The doctor smiled kindly.
+"You're not alone.
+Let me show you."

----

-### Why Don't We Know?
+## Why Don't We Know?

 Think about it.

 We learn the names of every body part as children:
 - Eyes 👀